Discover Types of Hats for Every Lifestyle

 Synthetic Materials

 Probably the best example of this is the baseball cap.
 Sun hats and other sports caps are much more likely to be made of synthetic materials.
+Trucker caps and cotton-blend styles are also widely produced in synthetic and mixed materials.

 Choosing the Right Hat for Your Head Size and Face Shape